✔ Review your financial goals—and the investments that go along with them—to see if anything has changed.

 You probably have several savings goals and accounts.
 Your annual financial review should revisit each of your priorities.
 If your situation has changed, make adjustments as necessary.

-Check your retirement savings accounts to see whether you’re saving enough to get or stay on track to live the lifestyle you want in retirement.
+Also check your retirement savings accounts to see whether you’re saving enough to get or stay on track to live the lifestyle you want in retirement.

 While you are looking at your accounts, check who you named as your beneficiaries, no matter what age you are.
 Your retirement account assets pass directly to the beneficiaries you designate with your account custodian, trustee, or plan administrator.
 Plus, your beneficiary designations supersede any accommodation you have made in your will for your retirement account.
 So who you name is important.